Caíseal Mór: Writing

 Mór's first novel was the historical fiction fantasy, The Circle and The Cross, published in 1995.

 Veil of the Gods (2018) is a series of graphic novels.

 Music

 Mór began creating musical art objects at university and later moved on to building shamanic style and tribal drums.

 From around 2013 he collaborated with the singer and multi-instrumentalist Laya Rocha, with their early work "heavily influenced by Arabic, Turkish and Persian microtonal music".
 They released their first three albums under the band name Khatunaya.
 This was derived from ancient Persian, referring to a concept of heavenly bliss.
 Under this name, they ran a series of all-night concerts, known as the Dreaming Deep, which were based on Hindu and Sufi trance practices.
 An album of the same name was released in November 2016.
 After travelling to Mongolia and bringing in more guest musicians, they changed the band name to Moonlight Tribe, and created various versions of a work called Ninety-Nine Skies.

+Death

+In 2023, Mór chose to undergo voluntary assisted dying following a diagnosis of stage 4 cancer.